-John Stamos & 2-Year-Old Son Watch ‘Coming Together: Standing Up to Racism’ In Touching Photo
+John Stamos & 2-Year-Old Son Watch ‘Coming Together: Standing Up To Racism’ In Touching Photo

 John Stamos shared a touching photo as he watched an important TV special with his 2-year-old son, Billy.
-The Fuller House alum, 56, posted a pic to Instagram as he watched Coming Together: Standing Up to Racism, A CNN/Sesame Street Town Hall for Kids and Families with his little boy on Saturday morning.
+The Fuller House alum, 56, posted a pic to Instagram as he watched Coming Together: Standing Up to Racism – A CNN/Sesame Street Town Hall for Kids and Families with his little boy on Saturday morning.

-In a photo shared with his 3.4 million followers, Stamos and his son were pictured from behind as they watched the powerful television special from their California home.
+In a photo shared with his 3.4 million followers, Stamos and his son were pictured from behind as they watched the powerful television special in their California home.
 On the TV screen, the familiar face of Sesame Street character Big Bird was seen as he spoke to his young audience about racism.
 Stamos’ son appeared to be intently watching the famous TV bird as he spoke about what is going on in the world in a way that young viewers could understand.

 In the caption to the pic, Stamos thanked the network and the iconic children’s television show for presenting the kid-friendly program that also featured Sesame Street characters Elmo and Abby Cadabby.